paulmillr/noble-curves/README.md

 We support all major platforms and runtimes.
 For [Deno](https://deno.land), ensure to use [npm specifier](https://deno.land/manual@v1.28.0/node/npm_specifiers).
-For React Native, you may need a [polyfill for crypto.getRandomValues](https://github.com/LinusU/react-native-get-random-values).
+For React Native, you may need a [polyfill for getRandomValues](https://github.com/LinusU/react-native-get-random-values).
-If you don't like NPM, a standalone [noble-curves.js](https://github.com/paulmillr/noble-curves/releases) is also available.
+A standalone file [noble-curves.js](https://github.com/paulmillr/noble-curves/releases) is also available.

 - [Implementations](#implementations)
   - [ECDSA signature scheme](#ecdsa-signature-scheme)